Zacatecas (city): Historic sites and attractions

 The El Edén mine began operations in 1586 and principally produced gold and silver.
-According to legend the devil is supposed to be found in this parts due to the sound made when the wind whistles around the rocks.
-While operations began in the 16th century, its peak was reached in the 17th and 18th centuries.
+According to legend the devil is supposed to be found in these parts due to the sound made when the wind whistles around the rocks.
+While mining operations began in the 16th century, their peak was reached in the 17th and 18th centuries.
 Despite the fact that there is still a significant amount of minerals left to extract, mining operations ceased in 1960, because the entrance is located in the middle of the city making this too hazardous.
 In 1975, the mine was converted into a tourist attraction.
 Today, visitors can take a small train which leads into the mountain for about a half a kilometer, then walk with a guide along some of the narrow passages.
 One of the things to see is an altar to the Santo Niño de Atocha.
 At night, the former rock crushing room of the mine has been converted into a nightclub.

 The Toma de Zacatecas Museum is located on Cerro de la Bufa, which played at part in the Battle of Zacatecas during the Mexican Revolution.
 The museum was opened in 1984 and contains many articles from this battle as well as some from the Cristero War.
-Inside are clothing and uniforms, arms such as shotguns, mousers and cannons, historic maps of Zacatecas and newspaper and photographs from the era.
+Inside are clothing and uniforms, arms such as shotguns, Mausers and cannons, historic maps of Zacatecas and newspaper and photographs from the era.
 Photographs include those of Juana Gallo, who was a heroine of the Cristero War.
 Some battles from this conflict also took place on Cerro de la Bufa.
 The museum is fronted by the Plaza de la Revolución, which contains statues of Francisco Villa and two other generals who successfully led the attack on the city.
 The building housing the museum was originally the Casa de la Caridad y Hospital de Pobres.
 Next to the museum is the Chapel of Nuestra Señora del Patrocinio, an old hermitage from the 16th century.
 Its façade is Baroque with two levels.
 The Observatorio Meteorológico is mostly used to observe weather phenomenon.

 Between Cerro de la Bufa and Cerro del Grillo is an aerial tramway or cable car that provides panoramic views of the city below.
 This cable car extends for about 650 meters, is called "El Teleférico" and was constructed in 1979 by the Swiss.
 The ride lasts about eight minutes, but does not operate when there are high winds.